skandium/skandium.github.io/_posts/2023-08-10-ab-test-llm-evals.markdown

 ## TL;DR

-LLM stochasticity poses a problem to evaluating whether new commits improve its performance or not - the solution is to run a paired difference test on each eval for maximal statistical power.
+LLM stochasticity poses a problem to evaluating whether new commits improve a project's performance or not - the solution is to run a paired difference test on repeated measures of the same eval set for maximal statistical power.

 ## Introduction